Samsung will update these Galaxy devices to Android 13

 Samsung Galaxy Note devices with Android 13

 As Samsung moves away from the Galaxy Note line, there’s only a handful of Note devices that will ever see Android 13 officially.
 In fact, it’s really just the Galaxy Note 20 series, which started seeing its update in early November 2022.
-The Galaxy Note 20 and Note 20 Ultra picked up Android 13 in Switzerland first, but should expand to other regions quickly if Samsung’s usual patterns hold up.
+The Galaxy Note 20 and Note 20 Ultra picked up Android 13 in Switzerland first, and has expanded to the United States as of November 15.

 What’s next?